aliHalani/class-connect/README.md

 Database scripts written by @zaheenchoudhry (https://github.com/zaheenchoudhry).

-Developed and tested on Windows.
+Developed and tested on Windows 10 & Ubuntu 20.04.